Research

 HPRS Measures

-The HPRS tracks multiple factors through a comprehensive range of questions on four key dimensions: Health, Peer Relationships, Social Connections, and School Climate.
+The HPRS tracks multiple factors through a comprehensive range of questions on the six key dimensions below.

 Dimension